PranavMadal7/namaste-react/README.md

 # Hooks in React

 -   Normal JS functions which react gives to us
+-   useState()
--   useState() - it returns a array
+    -   it returns a array - never creates useState inside the body component
+    -   try to call hooks at the top
+    -   never create useState inside the if else statement
+-   useEffect()

--   useEffect() - cb functions will be called when the UI is rendered -
+    -   cb functions will be called when the UI is rendered(if dependency array is not available)
+    -   if there us dependency array than it will be called when condition is meet

+-

 create a shimmer UI component and show it until API call is completed